Pull-Apart Honey Ham in the Crock-Pot

 - 1/4 cup raw local honey

 - You'll want to make sure and thaw your ham thoroughly, if it was frozen, before using it.
-I left it in the refrigerator for about three days before cooking mine.
+I left mine in the refrigerator for about three days before cooking it.

 - When you're ready, unwrap it (over the sink preferably).
 There will be tons of ham juice in the bag.